 With a ductless system, this heat transfer and cooling process happens in the indoor unit directly in the room where the cold air is blown.

-So one (or more) outdoor units is installed in a strategic location.
+So one or more outdoor units are installed in strategic locations.
 Then small holes are drilled through the exterior walls to pass the cooled refrigerant tubing to where the indoor unit or units will be mounted.

 Then everything is sealed, and once the electrical setup is done, you’re all set!